 For example, all airline ticket booking applications will use an API exposed by the airline company.
 Anytime a customer uses any such application and books a flight ticket, the application passes the passenger and flight booking information to the API.

-The booking API will process the data and book the ticket for the customer and the application will get a success response with booking details in return.
+The booking API will process the data and book the ticket for the customer and the application will get a successful response with booking details in return.

 Similarly, any application/mobile app can use an API or expose an API to other software.